Working Toward Retirement Goals With IRAs

 - Roll assets to an IRA

-Each of these options has advantages and disadvantages and the one that is best depends on your individual circumstances.
+Each of these options has advantages and disadvantages, and the one that is best depends on your individual circumstances.
 You should consider features such as investment choices, fees and expenses, and services offered3.

-- Any special considerations regarding your employer stock.
+- Any special considerations regarding your employer stock

-- Timing of required minimum distributions.
+- Timing of RMDs

-- Protection of assets from creditors and bankruptcy.
+- Protection of assets from creditors and bankruptcy

 IRA contribution limits and deadlines